-(1) To qualify a contractor shall be licensed with the Oregon Contractors Construction Board and perform work at ten (10) or more projects within the State of Oregon, each calendar year and report all work on the post certification encapsulation log monthly.

-(2) If a Contractor performs work at less than ten (10) different projects, during a calendar year the contractor is not eligible for post certification reporting and shall comply with the pre-certification process for persons.

-(3) The Contractor shall complete an event log for each months foam encapsulation activities.
+- (1) To qualify, for post certification reporting, a contractor must be licensed with the Oregon Contractors Construction Board and perform work at ten (10) or more projects within the State of Oregon each calendar year and report all work on the post certification encapsulation log monthly. - (2) If a contractor performs work at less than ten (10) different projects during a calendar year, the contractor is not eligible for post certification reporting and shall comply with the pre-certification process for persons. - (3) The contractor shall complete and submit a monthly event log listing all foam encapsulation activities.
 The log is due by the first of each month and shall be received no later than the tenth.
-The log shall be on the form as prescribed by the Board.

-(4) Maintenance or Repair projects are subject to provisions as specified in Section 250-014-0050.
+The log shall be on the form prescribed by the Board. - (4) Maintenance or Repair projects are subject to provisions as specified in Section 250-014-0050.
 An Alteration or Addition project is subject to provisions as specified in Section 250-014-0060.
-Buoys and Other Floating Devices are subject to provisions as specified in Section 250-014-0070.

-(5) The Post Certification Log shall be submitted and approved by the Board.
-The Board shall certify that the individual project compliance and is valid for a period of 20 years or the useful life expectancy of the floating structure.

-(6) If the Board finds any completed project to be inconsistent with the rules, the Board shall notify the Contractor in writing of its findings.
-The Contractor shall perform any corrective actions(s) used in encapsulating foam.

-(7) Any Contractor failing to submit a required Post Certification Encapsulation Log and who places any non-encapsulated floating structure on the waters of this state shall be found in violation of this rule and be subject to a penalty as specified in Section 250-014-0090 and shall not be eligible for Contractor Post Certification for one calendar year.

-(8) The Post Certification Log does not relieve the contractor from obtaining any other federal, state or local permits, licenses or approval which may be required.
+Buoys and Other Floating Devices are subject to provisions as specified in Section 250-014-0070. - (5) The Post Certification Log shall be submitted and approved by the Board.
+The Board shall certify that the individual project listed on the log is in compliance with these rules.
+Board certification is valid for a period of 20 years or the useful life expectancy of the floating structure. - (6) If the Board finds any completed project listed on the log to be inconsistent with these rules, the Board shall notify the contractor in writing of its findings.
+The contractor shall perform any corrective actions(s) necessary to comply with these rules. - (7) Any contractor failing to submit a required Post Certification Encapsulation Log and placing any non-encapsulated floating structure on the waters of this state shall be found in violation of this rule and be subject to a penalty as specified in Section 250-014-0090 and shall not be eligible for Contractor Post Certification for one calendar year. - (8) The completion and submittal of a Post Certification Log does not relieve the contractor from obtaining any other federal, state or local permits, licenses or approval that may be required.

+Hist.: OSMB 3-1999, f. & cert. ef.
+2-4-99; OSMB 10-2006, f.
+11-22-06, cert. ef.